Adaptively Robust LLM Monitoring via Activation Watermarking

 \subsection{Threshold Calibration}

-We calibrate the watermark decision threshold $\tau_k$ by fixing an allowable false-positive rate (FPR) on benign traffic.
-Concretely, for each evaluation setting we compute the watermark statistic $T_k(\pi,x)$ on a held-out benign set and choose $\tau_k$ as the $(1-\alpha)$ quantile, so that $\Pr[T_k(\pi,x) \ge \tau_k \mid \text{benign}] \le \alpha$ (we report $\alpha \in \{0.01, 0.05, 0.10\}$). \Cref{fig:calibration} \emph{\textbf{(left)}} visualizes the resulting ROC curves and marks the operating points, while \Cref{fig:calibration} \emph{\textbf{(right)}} overlays the score distributions to show separation between benign and harmful responses.
-Across attacks, AUROC remains high ($0.905$--$0.962$), indicating good overall ranking of harmful above benign.
-However, TPR at very low FPR depends on tail overlap between the benign upper tail and the harmful lower tail.
-This is most favorable for Multilingual (TPR@1\% = $0.738$) and less favorable for DeepInception (TPR@1\% = $0.211$), consistent with the histogram shapes i.e., some attacks produce a weaker watermark signal concentrated near the benign tail, which limits recall when enforcing strict false-positive constraints.
+We calibrate the decision threshold $\tau_k$ once per key, before any attack evaluation, and keep it fixed across all experiments.
+We set $\tau_k$ to the $(1-\alpha)$ quantile of the watermark statistic $T_k(\pi,x)$ on a held-out benign set, so that $\Pr[T_k(\pi,x) \ge \tau_k \mid \text{benign}] \le \alpha$ (we report $\alpha \in \{0.01, 0.05, 0.10\}$). \Cref{fig:calibration} shows the resulting ROC curves (left) and score distributions (right).
+AUROC remains high across attacks ($0.91$--$0.96$).
+TPR at low FPR is limited by tail overlap, since some attacks produce weak watermark scores concentrated near the benign upper tail.